Vertical Federated Graph Neural Network for Recommender System: Conclusion

 This paper proposes VerFedGNN, a framework for GNN-based recommender systems in a vertical federated setting.
 The cross-graph interactions are transferred in form of neighborhood aggregation matrix perturbed by random projection.
 We adopt ternary quantization scheme to protect the privacy of public gradietns.
 Our approach could learn the relation information across different graphs while preserving users' interaction data.
 Empirical studies on two benchmark datasets show that: (1) VerFedGNN achieves comparative prediction performance with SOTA privacy preserving GNN models.
 (2) The neighborhood aggregation combined with random projection significantly reduces the attack accuracy compared with existing cross-graph propagation methods.
 (3) Optimizing dimension reduction ratio $N_u/q$ and participation rate $\alpha$ could lower the communication cost while maintaining accuracy.

 This work opens up new possibilities for the federated GCN-based recommendation.
-Firstly, it's interesting to develop a scalable federated framework with up to millions of users.
+Firstly, it is interesting to develop a scalable federated framework with up to millions of users.
 Secondly, the framework could be extended to other federated scenarios, such as transfer federated recommender systems with few overlapping nodes \cite{yang2020federated}.